QS-DP/Enterprise-Fullstack-Secure/README.md

 ✅ Windows machine (for .bat script support)

+Activate using the follow steps to launch the full-stack app locally and understand the secure DevOps pipeline behind it.

+- - > 🔐 Download: enterprise-fullstack-secure.zip

 📦 Step 1: Extract & Open the Project
 Download the .zip file from the GitHub Releases or link provided.

 Right-click > Extract All to a known location (e.g., C:\Projects\my-enterprise-app).